AdaGold/viewing-party/README.md

 8. Repeat steps 3-7 until that test passes!

 9. Repeat steps 2-8 until you have finished all tests in the file.
-Consider switching driver/navigator rolls.
+Consider switching driver/navigator roles.
 Make sure the current driver pushes using `git push` and the new driver pulls using `git pull`.

 10. Consider looking for opportunities with your partner to improve your code.